-In this episode we discuss how to properly process and prepare meat from older animal to create an enjoyable dining experience and a well rounded market.
+In this episode of Mother Earth News and Friends, we discuss how to properly process and prepare meat from older animal to create an enjoyable dining experience and a well rounded market.

 Caleb Regan, Editor in Chief of Grit Magazine believes in hunting and producing his food whenever he can and believes in being a steward of the land.